NEILXIANG/SundaySchool/sunday-photos/doc/TeacherGuide_en.md

   - `logs/` (logs for troubleshooting)

 If the app directory is not writable, it automatically falls back to Desktop (or Home) and prints the actual `Work folder` path.
+You can find it near the top of the console window (the black window that opens).
 The `Work folder:` line in the console output is the source of truth.

 ## Put photos in the right place